-Summer is here, when school is just a memory, and it’s time for kids to explore islands – reading new and favorite children’s books.
+Summer is here, school is just a memory, and it’s time for kids to explore islands – with new and favorite children’s books.

 It’s a time of sun and water, warm breezes, cool fogs, adventures to be had, staying up late on long summer days, secret huts in the forest, imaginary pirates, picking huckleberries or wild strawberries, moonlight on the water, going to sleep listening to the waves.
 And it’s your very own island.

 - Seacrow Island by Astrid Lingren.

 - Melkerson family (a teenage girl, three younger boys, and disorganized father) take the boat from Stockholm to Seacrow Island for the summer.
 The wooden cottage they’ve rented may be leaky, but the family loves swimming in chilly water of the Baltic Sea, kids exploring other islands, staying up on Midsummer’s Eve, and the “still water in the light of dawn, the gray stones on the shore.”
 (Chapter book)

 - A family spends the summer on an island in Maine, exploring the shore on a foggy morning, sailing around the islands, swimming when the tide is up, building castles out of rocks on when the tide is out.
 Late in the summer, weather begins to change, and a storm blows in, rain and wind pounding the island.
 The next morning, the storm has brought new places to explore, and a heap of white clam shells, left by the Indians years before.
 And then the summer is over – smell the salty sea, and take a last look at the waves and sky.
 (Picture book)